-Part 1 - ASCOM REST
+ASCOM REST

 Background and Overview

+Prior to 2001, the astronomy marketplace was shackled because application developers had to develop costly integration code for every hardware device and device manufacturers were limited in their growth by whether or not leading applications had support for their hardware.

-In 2001, a set of APIs called ASCOM was published and implemented using the cross-language COM services on the Windows OS.
-In this role, a standardized API provides access to astronomical instruments in a way that masks the individual uniqueness of each instrument of a given type (e.g. telescope mounts, cameras, focusers, etc.).
-Thus applications can freely use many different variations of a device type with no special understanding or program logic for the various device types out there.
-For example, planetarium can steer a telescope via the ASCOM Telescope API without any specific knowledge of the mount's operation.
+In 2001, a set of APIs called ASCOM was published and implemented using cross-language COM services on the Windows OS.
+These APIs provide vendor neutral views of each hardware device type and ensure that application authors and hardware vendors only need to write code once and that applications will work with all hardware and that hardware devices will work with all applications.

+The standardized APIs provide access to astronomical instruments in a way that masks the individual uniqueness of each instrument (e.g. telescope mounts, cameras, focusers, etc.).
+Thus, applications can freely use many different variations of a device type with no special understanding or program logic for the various device types out there.
+For example, planetariums can steer telescopes via the ASCOM Telescope API without any specific knowledge of the mount's operation.

-The ASCOM APIs opened up the astronomy software community to innovation and competition by eliminating the need for each developer to "support" each type of mount out there.
-Standard API calls are all that is needed.
+The standardised ASCOM APIs have opened up the astronomy software community to innovation and competition, reduced support cost, reduced time to market and increased market coverage for both application authors and hardware vendors.

+The ASCOM interfaces have proven themselves to be robust, mature, stable and suitable to the mission.
+For many years they have provided application developers and device makers with interoperation with little need for revision or expansion.
+The fundamentals are clearly solid and the ASCOM APIs mitigate the risk of low / slow adoption by other developers and suppliers that inevitably comes with inventing new unique interfaces.

+Detailed explanations of the architecture and principles underlying the ASCOM APIs are given in section 0.